prakash-gamit/python-crawler/README.md

-simple-search-engine
+scrapper
 ====================

-simple search engine written in python
+a simple site scrapper written in python